 Before: It’s actually not that bad but it was rarely this clean and organized.
 It became that room that just accumulated more and more stuff.

 After: We hung shelves on either side of the giant pegboard and I moved the tables to one wall.
 I had to cut off one end of one of the tables to get it to fit against the wall perfectly.
 There’s really nothing else in the room right now except our old recliner.
 I plan on doing this whole room totally differently in the future, turning it more into an office/piano room and moving the craft stuff upstairs to the loft.

 Before: This is the bare bones before, before we even moved in.
 You can see none of the wainscoting is done, the door is not framed, the balusters not painted white, the boring mantel.

-The couches are from IKEA, the rug is from Overstock, the recliner/wing chairs are from BHG at Walmart.
+The couches are from IKEA, the jute rug is from Overstock and the blue rug is from Wayfair, the recliner/wing chairs are from BHG at Walmart.
 The sofa table behind the couch is an old one I built.
 The small round table is from Home Goods, and the sofa table against the wall is from World Market.
 I built the coffee table.

 Before: Our old old dining set which I’d redone at least three times.
 You can see the stains on that upholstered chair on the end.
 Both of those chairs have been refinished/reupholstered and moved to different rooms and I actually painted all the Windsor chairs gray and then black.

 After: I built a new table and bench, sewed curtains for the giant sliding glass door, and we replaced the lighting fixture.
 I also planked the wall where the clock is, hung some shelves, and plan on building a small console to hold china and such.
 You can see my Windsor chairs here, painted gray, but below they have been painted black.